 In their Enterprise Collaboration Market—Global Forecast to 2024, MarketsAndMarkets predicts the global enterprise collaboration market to grow from $31 billion in 2019 to $48.1 billion by 2024 (at a CAGR of 9.2%).
 The popularity of social networking portals and the unstoppable proliferation of mobile devices are the key factors in enterprise collaboration development.

 As collaboration standards continue to rise, businesses don’t stop seeking the most suitable software.
-Indeed, enterprises consider collaboration tools as one of the most important technologies shaping the digital workplace experience.
+Indeed, enterprises consider collaboration tools as one of the most important technologies shaping the digital workplace experiences of today.
 Surprisingly, with the collaboration software market being oversaturated, only 20% of organizations affirm that their collaboration tools work well.
 At the same time, almost 40% of businesses admit that their collaboration stack requires substantial improvement.

 Obviously, the software market offers freedom of choice.
 However, this freedom doesn’t necessarily translate into quality collaboration.
 Trying to satisfy the needs of various teams, enterprises often implement multiple collaboration tools at once, which results in the following issues: